yushaushaibu/pics-app/README.md

 2. <input type="text" value={this.state.term} onChange={(e) => this.setState({ term: e.target.value})}>

 The main difference between `controlled` and `uncontrolled elements` is that information in controlled elements is stored in the react's component (state) rather than the HTML DOM (value).

+`Passing information from child to parent component` To initiate an API request, the `SearchBar component` passed up the user's search term to the `App component`.